Proposed second Scottish independence referendum: 2025

 In January 2025, First Minister John Swinney said it was "an urgent priority" for him to "finish the task on independence".
-In June 2025, however, the Prime Minister Keir Starmer said that the SNP had privately dropped demands for a second independence referendum and that Swinney had not raised the issue with him in intergovernmental talks.
+In June 2025, however, Prime Minister Keir Starmer said that the SNP had privately dropped demands for a second independence referendum and that Swinney had not raised the issue with him in intergovernmental talks.
 Starmer reiterated the UK Government's position that it would not sanction a new referendum.

 Ahead of the 2026 Scottish Parliament election, Swinney said in September 2025 that the UK Government should commit to granting a second referendum on independence should the SNP win a majority at the election.
 Since the 2014 referendum, unionist politicians have argued against a second referendum on the basis that the vote in 2014 was billed as a "once in a generation" opportunity, which Swinney disputes.
 In an interview with the BBC, he claimed that "by 2030 there would be one million young Scots eligible to vote who were too young to participate in the 2014 referendum", further commenting "that seems like a generation to me".

 On 8 September 2025, the Scottish Government published the Your Right to Decide paper, which sets out the government's prospectus on independence following a second referendum and establishes the view that "it is for the people of Scotland to decide on their constitutional future".
 In the paper, the Scottish Government states that the UK is a "voluntary union of nations" rather than a unitary state, and therefore argues that Scotland should have the ability to decide whether to leave a voluntary union arrangement.